Authored by the expert who managed and guided the team behind the Saudi Arabia Property Pack

 Is this residency temporary or permanent in Saudi Arabia right now?

-The Real Estate Owner Residency in Saudi Arabia is best described as long-term residency that remains valid as long as you continue to own the qualifying property.
+The Real Estate Owner Residency in Saudi Arabia is best described as a long-term, condition-based residency that stays valid as long as you maintain ownership of the qualifying property.

-The official name is "Real Estate Owner Residency" and it falls under the broader Premium Residency program, which is a distinct legal status from a standard work visa (iqama).
+Its official name is "Real Estate Owner Residency," and it sits within the broader Saudi Premium Residency program, which is a distinct legal status separate from the standard iqama (employer-sponsored work permit).

-The key legal distinction in Saudi Arabia is that Premium Residency holders are not tied to an employer sponsor, giving them independence that temporary work visa holders do not have.
+The key legal distinction in Saudi Arabia is that Premium Residency holders are sponsor-independent, meaning they are not tied to a specific employer the way traditional iqama holders are.

 How long is the initial residency permit valid in Saudi Arabia in 2026?

-As of early 2026, the Real Estate Owner Residency in Saudi Arabia is tied to maintaining your qualifying property ownership rather than having a fixed expiration date like a traditional visa.
+As of early 2026, the Real Estate Owner Residency permit in Saudi Arabia does not have a fixed expiration date in the traditional sense: its validity is directly tied to the duration of your property ownership.

 How many times can I renew residency in Saudi Arabia?

-The Real Estate Owner Residency in Saudi Arabia can be maintained indefinitely, as long as you continue to own qualifying residential property worth at least SAR 4 million.
+The Real Estate Owner Residency in Saudi Arabia can be renewed indefinitely, as long as you continue to own the qualifying residential property that meets the SAR 4 million threshold and all other eligibility criteria.

 Can I live and work freely with this residency in Saudi Arabia?

-With the Real Estate Owner Residency in Saudi Arabia, you can live in the Kingdom and work in the private sector without needing a separate employer sponsor.
+The Real Estate Owner Residency in Saudi Arabia grants you the right to live in the Kingdom and work in the private sector without needing a separate employer sponsor, which is a significant advantage over the traditional iqama system.

 Can I travel in and out easily with residency in Saudi Arabia?